IsmaelMiber/FWD-projects/evaluate-news-nlp/README.md

 6. to run our project in Development Mode: you will run this command: `npm run build-dev` || `yarn build-dev`
 7. to run our project in Production Mode: you will run this command: `npm run build-prod` || `yarn build-prod`
 8. to run project tests you will run this command `npm run test` || `yarn test`

+## NOTE:

+Please after running the project and before test any functionality of it, click on open `devtools` then click right on the referesh icon then select:

+`Empty Cache and Hard Reloaded`

+to remoe any previous version cause as you know the project include service worker that responsable about caching any requested files.